chrisnoonan98675/site/xl-deploy/how-to/deploy-an-application.markdown

 As of XL Deploy 7.1.0, you can deploy the latest version of an application.
 Expand **Applications** in the left pane, hover over the desired application, click ![Explorer action menu](/images/menu_three_dots.png), and then select **Deploy latest**.

+**Note:** The deployment packages in XL Deploy are sorted using [Semantic Versioning (SemVer) 2.0.0](http://semver.org/) and lexicographically.
+The packages that are defined using SemVer are displayed first and other packages are sorted in lexicographical ordering.

+When you want to deploy the [latest version of an application](/xl-deploy/latest/udmcireference.html#udmapplication), XL Deploy selects the last version of the deployment package from the list of sorted packages.

 ### Mapping deployables using the default GUI

 * You can manually map a specific deployable by dragging it from the left side and dropping it on a specific container in the deployment execution screen.
 The cursor will indicate whether it is possible to map the deployable type to the container type.